helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Happiness cannot be traveled to, owned, earned, worn or consumed.</h3 quote>
+<h3 quote align='center'>Ambition often puts men upon doing the meanest offices: so climbing is performed in the same posture with creeping.</h3 quote>

 ---